 In EYFS, children are taught the letter graphemes as they learn the sounds in phonics and are encouraged to have a go at writing by segmenting (dividing a word into its separate sounds) and recording the sounds they hear.
 This takes place during teacher-led sessions and there are also plenty of opportunities during child-initiated sessions, with a range of materials and writing prompts available.

 In Key Stage 1, the teaching of writing is also linked to the current curriculum topic so that children are immersed in the topic and they are provided with a range of stimuli including relevant vocabulary, books, PowerPoint images, pictures etc.

 We follow the 2014 National Curriculum for guidance as to what is taught in each year group and, from this, have devised units of work based on different genres.
 We ensure progression in complexity of tasks and expectations for each year group.

 Grammar and punctuation, together with the structural features of each genre, are then taught through a series of lessons, starting with the basics of sentence construction including full stops and capital letters.
 Children begin to identify word classes early on (noun, verb, adjective and adverb) and use this understanding in their writing.
 Teaching builds term on term and year on year using prior knowledge.
-Children are taught to edit and improve their work using a red pen, before writing it out neatly.
+Children are taught to edit and improve their work using a red pen.

 Teachers provide regular constructive feedback through marking, which also promotes reasoning about the work that has been completed.
 Children are encouraged to assess their work through discussions with their peers and teachers.